 Variable Bit Rate–Real Time (VBR–rt)—The ATM router guarantees a maximum burst size (MBS) and sustainable cell rate (SCR) for real-time traffic that is bursty in nature, such as voice, video conferencing, and multiplayer gaming.
 VBR-rt traffic has a higher priority than VBR-nrt traffic, allowing the real-time traffic to preempt the non-real-time traffic, if necessary.
 The ATM router also enforces a maximum peak cell rate (PCR) for the VC, to prevent the VC from using all the bandwidth that is available on the line.

 NoteThe ATM SPAs do not support the Available Bit Rate (ABR) service class, which uses a minimum cell rate (MCR).
-The ATM SPAs do not support the Available Bit Rate (ABR) service class, which uses a minimum cell rate (MCR).

 Advanced Quality of Service